ptimlick/unplugged-central-server/README.md

     * Create one or more dummy https websites
     * Install full certificate authority chain certificate on unplugged server
     * Android phones connect through wifi server by dummy name
     * a configuration of odk-central project released as a docker archive
+  * create a wireless access point using https://hub.docker.com/r/offlinehacker/docker-ap
+    * now bridges wireless clients to host connected internet
+    * configure to bridge to odk-central running on host laptop
+    * convert from run command to docker-compose extension
   * Modify odk-central to replace default internal bridge network with a named network
     * Needed for TLS Security of the wifi connection (above).
     * Docker-compose "best practice"